Tenderly/tenderly-cli/README.md

 brew install tenderly
 ```

-Or if your prefer you can also install by using cURL and running our installation script:
+Or if you prefer you can also install by using cURL and running our installation script:

 ```
 curl https://raw.githubusercontent.com/Tenderly/tenderly-cli/master/scripts/install-macos.sh | sh